-Encouragement is absolutely essential to sustaining people's commitment to organizations
+Encouragement is absolutely essential to sustaining people’s commitment to organizations and outcomes.

 Numerous studies have surveyed a wide range of North American leaders and workers to determine common threads among those who performed at high levels over extended periods of time.
 Overall, the results are not particularly startling.
 One leadership behavior characteristic, however, stands out as having surprising influence on those we lead: encouragement.
 How well we encourage others has great significance and relevance to our leading a company for Christ.

 James Kouzes and Barry Posner, previous co-authors of several excellent books on the topic of effective leadership, have done a great job of highlighting the benefits and practices of encouragement in Encouraging the Heart, one of those rare books that combines unusual insight with practical application tips.
 Subtitled A Leader’s Guide to Rewarding and Recognizing Others, this practical handbook contains 150 ideas to encourage those you lead and lays out the ‘Seven Essentials of Encouraging.’